 At 22, my friend and co-founder, Mike, played in a punk rock band.
 No really, that’s what he did for five years before becoming a systems engineer.
 From his music-making days, Mike learned that good performance is all about how well the band members jam together.
 That energy is reflected in their output.

 How can we prove that our remote team model really works?
 Well, consider these statistics and achievements.
-Last year alone, our customer base grew 400% and this figure was even higher for registered users.
-In the last quarter (2014), thanks to outstanding teamwork, our SMS traffic grew 500% and Voice traffic grew 150%.
+Last year alone, our customer base grew 400%, and the figure was even higher for registered users.
+In the last quarter (2014), thanks to outstanding teamwork, our SMS traffic grew 500% and voice traffic grew 150%.
 In 2013, our product team launched Plivo SDK, the voice transcription feature, and app demos within our Plivo dashboard.
 That to me is clear proof that this model works.

 Lesson 3: How opening a restaurant helped me understand our customers today

 Some years ago, fatigued by uninteresting roles in large companies, I started a tiny food outlet selling dumplings in Ahmedabad, India.
-From that short-lived stint, I learnt that no matter what kind of business you’re in, customers have an appetite for great quality, and a product is sure to succeed if it meets a need.
-Thus the potato dumpling was born – a terrible insult to the tasty traditional dumpling, but something that my customers ate right up…quite literally.
+From that short-lived stint, I learned that no matter what kind of business you’re in, customers have an appetite for great quality, and a product is sure to succeed if it meets a need.
+Thus the potato dumpling was born — a terrible insult to the tasty traditional dumpling, but something that my customers ate up … quite literally.
 In other words, if you’ve got the right offerings on the menu, people will demand it.
-So, what has this got to do with the lessons we’ve learnt at Plivo?
+What has this got to do with the lessons we’ve learned at Plivo?
 Everything!

-Here’s some food for thought - are you serving your customers something that will benefit their businesses?
-We put the promise of high quality on the Plivo menu and once customers had a taste of what we offered, the demand for our products grew tremendously.
-Plivo is all about solving customer pain points and we deliver on our promise of a superior experience at an affordable price.
-This makes our customers confident that they will not lose business due to poor quality, or lack of support.
-So, by continuing to improve our existing products, we also continue to offer our customers the opportunity to grow their businesses without fear, because they know that we can scale to match their growth.
+Here’s some food for thought — are you serving your customers something that will benefit their businesses?
+We put the promise of high quality on the Plivo menu, and once customers had a taste of what we offered, the demand for our products grew tremendously.
+Plivo is all about solving customer pain points, and we deliver on our promise of a superior experience at an affordable price.
+This makes our customers confident that they would not lose business due to poor quality or lack of support.
+By continuing to improve our existing products, we also continue to offer our customers the opportunity to grow their businesses without fear, because they know that we can scale to match their growth.

 So what about the future?
 What about the next three years?
-Will the three stepping-stones we’ve described above lead us to a bigger and better place on the global map of startups?
+Will the three stepping-stones I described above lead us to a bigger and better place on the global map of startups?
 I certainly believe so!
 But as we enter our fourth year of operations, there are other things on my mind.
-Right now, I’m thinking, with a great deal of excitement, about tough new challenges ahead and new lessons we are going to learn.
-We are entering a vibrant phase.
+Right now I’m thinking, with a great deal of excitement, about tough new challenges ahead and new lessons we’re going to learn.
+We’re entering a vibrant phase.
 Is it going to be hard?
 Yes!
 Are we going to love breaking past those barriers that come our way?
 Yes we are.
 And we’re going to have a lot of fun along the way too.
 Challenges you say?
 I say, bring them on.
 We’re ready and waiting to meet them head on.

 Venky, Co-founder at Plivo Inc.